SaidMaratov/SaidMaratov/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @saidmaratov
-- 👀 I’m interested in Go, Rust and DevOps.
+- 👀 I’m interested in Go.
-- 🌱 I’m currently learning Rust and Kubernetes.
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Backend Development and DevOps.
 - 📫 How to reach me ... here